-Explaining patterns of asset ownership is a central goal of both organizational economics and industrial organization.
+Explaining patterns of asset ownership in the economy is a central goal of both organizational economics and industrial organization.
 We develop a model of asset ownership in trucking, which we test by examining how the adoption of different classes of on-board computers (OBCs) between 1987 and 1997 influenced whether shippers use their own trucks for hauls or contract with for-hire carriers.
-We find that OBCs' incentive-improving features pushed hauls toward private carriage, but their resource-allocation-improving features pushed them toward for-hire carriage.
-We conclude that ownership patterns in trucking reflect the importance of both incomplete contracts and of job design and measurement issues.
-(JEL D23, L14, L22, L23, L92)
+We find that OBCs' incentive-improving features pushed hauls toward private carriage, but their resource-allocationimproving features pushed them toward for-hire carriage.
+We conclude that ownership patterns in trucking reflect the importance of both incomplete contracts (Grossman and Hart (1986)) and of job design and measurement issues (Holmstrom and Milgrom (1994)).